 Natural gas is one of America’s greatest resources.
-While reserves other resources are diminishing, new drilling technologies and techniques are allowing us to recover natural gas in the huge shale deposits found all across America.
+While reserves of other resources are diminishing, new drilling technologies and techniques are allowing us to recover natural gas in the huge shale deposits found all across America.
 A recent Rice University study projects that U.S. shale gas production will more than quadruple by 2040 from 2010 levels of more than 10 billion cubic feet per day, reaching more than 50 percent of total U.S. natural gas production by the 2030s.
-The study incorporates independent scientific and economic literature on shale costs and resources, including assessments by organizations such as the U.S. Geological Survey, the Potential Gas Committee and scholarly peer-reviewed papers of the American Association of Petroleum Geologists.
+The study incorporates independent scientific and economic literature on shale costs and resources, including assessments by organizations such as the U.S. Geological Survey, the Potential Gas Committee, and scholarly peer-reviewed papers of the American Association of Petroleum Geologists.

 As President Obama has pointed out, the energy available from natural gas contained in these shale deposits can provide ample supplies for the next 100 years.

 Natural gas is much cleaner than coal, diesel, or gasoline.
 In fact, natural gas is the cleanest fossil fuel and a highly efficient form of energy.
 The U.S. Energy Information Administration said that natural gas is twice as clean as coal.

 Natural gas has less carbon and fewer impurities than other fuels, so it produces less sulfur dioxide (a primary cause of acid rain) and other pollutants.
 Natural gas also produces 25 percent fewer greenhouse gas emissions than diesel or gasoline.

 Natural gas reduces carbon monoxide (CO) emissions by 90 percent and nitrogen oxides (NOx) aby more than 60 percent.
 When used in medium- and heavy-duty engines, CO and particulate matter (PM) reductions of over 90 percent, and NOx reductions of over 50 percent, have been demonstrated compared to diesel engines.